 Alice is a prolific producer across a whole range of factual television specialising in popular natural history, science, history, and current affairs.

-Since joining OSF Alice has produced a number of shows for a range of UK and US broadcasters including the feature length History of Safari with Richard E Grant for BBC4, the 3 x 1 hour award winning series Richard Hammond’s Miracles of Nature for BBC1 and the 3 x 1 hour series ‘Wild Weather with Richard Hammond’, also for BBC1.
-Alice also created the ‘Secret Life of’ brand for ITV in 2012 which kicked off with ‘Secret Life of Dogs’ and was followed up with Secret Life of Cats and Secret Life of Babies narrated by Martin Clunes.
-The brand continued to expand in 2015 with Secret life of Twins, Secrets of Growing up and Secrets of Growing Old.
-Alice has also produced Secrets of the Stonehenge Skeletons for Channel 4 as well as ‘How to Win the Grand National, and The Trainer and the Racehorse; the legend of ‘Frankel also for Channel 4
+Since joining OSF Alice has produced a number of shows including the feature length History of Safari with Richard E Grant for BBC4, the 3 x 1 hour award winning series Richard Hammond’s Miracles of Nature for BBC1 and the 3 x 1 hour series ‘Wild Weather with Richard Hammond’, also for BBC1.
+Alice created the ‘Secret Life of’ brand for ITV which kicked off with ‘Secret Life of Dogs’ (1 x 60” and 3 x 60”) and continued with Secret Life of Cats and Secret Life of Babies, Secret life of Twins, Secrets of Growing up and Secrets of Growing Old.
+Other shows for ITV have included The Queen’s Garden (2 x 60”) presented by Alan Titchmarsh, Nature Nuts with Julian Clary (3 x 60”) and Animal Mums (3 x 60”).
+Alice’s other popular natural history series’ include ‘Animal Odd Couples’ and ‘Animals in love’ both for BBC1 presented by Liz Bonnin.
+Alice also produced Ingenious Animals, 4 x 1 hour presenter led series for BBC1 about animal intelligence.
+For C4 Alice has produced Secrets of the Stonehenge Skeletons as well as ‘How to Win the Grand National, and The legend of ‘Frankel.